 18 No man has seen God at any time; the only-begotten god who is in the bosom [position] with the Father is the one that has explained him (John 1).

 Lot and His Daughters

 The notion struck me a little while back that becoming and being a parent are amongst the greatest blessings that God has bestowed upon mankind.
 I was not quite sure at the time why it was that this notion should have struck me as forcefully it did, but it gnawed away at me for a few short days before I caved in and decided to heed the insistent beckoning of my sub-conscious and write this paper.

 As always I must learn to understand the ways of the Holy Spirit in these matters.
-When a thought forcibly strikes me as being apposite for inclusion on this web-site, I must learn that it is not for me to weigh in the balance the merits of a particular topic in God’s eyes before I put pen to paper (or should I say fingers to keyboard) but for me to recognise when I am being requested to carry out my Gods’ wishes of me.
-So, as ever, a topic that started as being near to my own heart , as the father of three beautiful daughters, led me inevitably to stumble over some interesting deductions about the nature of divine parenting.
+When a thought forcibly strikes me as being apposite for inclusion on this web-site, I must learn that it is not for me to weigh in the balance the merits of a particular topic in God’s eyes before I put pen to paper (or should I say fingers to keyboard).
+Rather it is for me to recognise when I am being requested to carry out my Gods’ wishes of me.
+So, as ever, a topic that started as being near to my own heart as the father of three beautiful daughters led me inevitably to stumble over some interesting deductions about the nature of divine parenting.
 For once I have not based my thesis on scripture but on my own knowledge and logic.
 The scriptures presented within the text below were selected, after writing the bulk of the text, in support of my thoughts.

 The Nature of Fatherhood

 Image provided by www.BiblePictureGallery.com